 In theory there are an infinite number of simple moving averages.
 If you are thinking you will come up with some weird 46 SMA to beat the market let me stop you now.
 It is important to use the most common SMAs as these are the ones the majority of traders will be using on a daily basis.
 While I do not advocate you following everyone else, it is important to know what other traders are looking at for clues.
 Below are the most common SMAs used in the market:

 5 – SMA – For the hyper trader.
 This short of an SMA will constantly give you signals.
-The best use of a 5-SMA is as a trade trigger in conjuction with a longer SMA period.
+The best use of a 5-SMA is as a trade trigger in conjunction with a longer SMA period.

 10-SMA – popular with the short-term traders.
 Great swing traders and day traders.